IT’S A BEST BUY BECAUSE:

 The base LT model gets a standard vinyl steering-wheel and shift-knob cover in place of leather, and is now available with a Driver Confidence Package that includes a blind-spot monitor, rear cross-traffic alert, and rear parking sensors.

 The EPA rates the Volt at 43 mpg city/42 highway/42 combined when running on the gasoline engine, and 106 MPGe in combined gas/electric operation.
 The Volt runs on regular-grade gasoline; the previous-generation model required premium.
 In Consumer Guide testing, a Volt averaged 42.8 mpg when running on the gasoline engine.
 Our testing occurred in the middle of winter, when the ambient temperature was hovering around freezing.
 The cold weather took a toll on our electric driving range; we were able to travel between 41 and 46 miles on each full charge.
 That’s obviously below the official estimate, but we’re confident that we could meet or exceed the 53-mile projected range when driving in warmer weather.

 VALUE IN CLASS

-The Volt’s redesign last year made it even more efficient, and brought a host of up-to-date features that make it more desirable as an everyday conventional vehicle.
-Even taking its sophisticated drivetrain out of the picture, Volt is still a decent compact car by most objective measures.
-And for many folks, it’s the best way to “go green,” as its gas powertrain relieves the “range anxiety” other electric cars can prompt.
+The Chevrolet Volt’s high-tech gas/electric powertrain delivers impressive efficiency without compromising smoothness or acceleration.
+And even taking its sophisticated drivetrain out of the picture, Volt is still a decent compact car by most objective measures.
+For many folks, it’s the best way to “go green,” as its gas powertrain relieves the range anxiety other electric cars can prompt.

 |BASE PRICE RANGE||$33,220 – $37,570 (Before Tax Rebates)|